rule

 Text 6

-But, just as only food may satisfy a hungry man and nothing else, he in his hunger as a God-fearing person, o brahmins, was not moved by all those earthly desirables that are aspired by even the denizens of heaven.
+But, just as only food may satisfy a hungry man and nothing else, was also he in his hunger as a God-fearing person, o brahmins, not moved by all those earthly desirables for which even the denizens of heaven aspire.
+(Vedabase)

 Text 7

-At the time of being in the womb of his mother, the great fighter, the child Parīkchit, suffering from the heat of the brahmāstra weapon, could, o son of Bhrigu, see the purusha [the original person] as someone else.
+At the time Parīkchit the great fighter, as a child in his mother's womb, was suffering from the heat of the brahmāstra weapon, o son of Bhrigu, could he see the purusha [the original person] in a shining appearance.
 (Vedabase)

 Text 8

-In the blaze he saw at the size of not more than a thumb the transcendental, infallible Lord beautiful with a dark skin, a golden helmet and lightening clothes.
+In the blaze he saw, at the size of not more than a thumb, the transcendental, infallible Lord beautiful with a dark skin, a golden helmet and lightening clothes.

 Text 9

-With the riches of His four arms, earrings of the purest gold, bloodshot eyes and a club in His hands, He was moving about, constantly circling the club around like it was a torch.
+With the riches of His four arms, earrings of the purest gold, bloodshot eyes and a club in His hands, He was moving about, constantly whirling the club around like it was a torch.

 Text 10